riflechess/riflechess.github.io/stp/summaries/Zoning_Committee_Meeting_CANCELLED.md

 date:
 ---
 #### Meeting Info
-**Meeting Type:** Zoning Committee Meeting **Purpose:** To discuss and vote on zoning-related matters affecting the city of Saint Paul **Date/Time:** Scheduled for [insert date/time] (cancelled) **Context:** The meeting was cancelled, but I'll provide information based on previous meetings or relevant discussions.
+**Meeting Type:** Zoning Committee Meeting (CANCELLED) **Purpose:** Regular Meeting to discuss zoning matters in the City of Saint Paul **Date/Time:** Scheduled for [insert date and time], but meeting was cancelled

 #### Summary
-Unfortunately, there is no summary to report as the Zoning Committee Meeting was cancelled.
-This means that any pending agenda items and discussions will be carried over to a future meeting.
-If you're interested in staying up-to-date on zoning-related matters, I recommend checking the city's website for updates or attending future meetings.
+Unfortunately, this week's Zoning Committee Meeting has been cancelled.
+No discussions or decisions were made regarding zoning matters in the city.
+There are no key takeaways from this meeting, as it did not occur.

-In the meantime, if you'd like to know what topics were scheduled for discussion or have specific concerns about zoning, feel free to reach out to me and I can provide more information.
+Please note that future meetings will be rescheduled and announced by the City of Saint Paul.
+If you have any questions or concerns about zoning issues in your neighborhood, feel free to reach out to local representatives for more information.